udoma-co/terraform-provider-udoma/docs/resources/document_template.md

 - `name_expression` (String) An optional JS expression to be used to compute the name of the template.
 If not set, the name of the template will be used for new documents
 - `options` (Attributes) The options of the document template (see [below for nested schema](#nestedatt--options))
-- `placeholders` (String) The JSON serialised placeholder definition of the template
+- `placeholders_script` (String) The script that has to be ran to generate the placeholders
 - `signatures` (String) The JSON serialised signature configuration of the template

 ### Read-Only